Monday, May 3, 2010

 Festival of Renewal.
 The time of Initiation.

 Time to dedicate and re-dedicate your life to the Goddess.
 Can be celebrated with binding ceremonies.
+It is the first signs of spring and new life.

 March 20-22